 Memorable Manitobans: Hilda Hesson (1883-1968)

-Author, poet, teacher, community activist.
+Author, poet, educator, community activist.

 Born at Brandon on 14 August 1883, daughter of Frederick Henry Hesson and Edith Emma Wade (1860-1909), she was educated at Brandon and taught school there.
 After the family moved to Winnipeg in 1901, she worked as secretary and librarian at the Manitoba Normal School.
 For many years she conducted overseas tours for the Canadian Pacific Railway and was a hostess on CPR steamships.
 During the First World War, she served as President of the 78th Battalion’s Women’s Auxiliary.
 She also assisted in organizing the Central Voluntary Bureau in Winnipeg.